Amreseacher/Artificial-Neural-Network-Basics/readme.txt

 train.py file is used to train the dataset test.py file is used to test the data in dataset

+Json files were created by running the train file

 If u have any queries contact me through email.